 Physical Activity

-Underpinning all these principles are that schools should adopt a whole school approach to increase levels of physcial activity and children should be physically active for at least 60 minutes a day, it’s suggested that 30 minutes of this be in schools.
+Underpinning all these principles are that schools should adopt a whole school approach to increase levels of physical activity and children should be physically active for at least 60 minutes a day, it’s suggested that 30 minutes of this be in schools.

 Key Recommendations: